ARMmbed/mbed-os-5-docs/docs/pelion_ready/device-management-test.md

 ## Troubleshooting

-Common issues and fixes to them.
+This section describes some common issues and fixes to them.

 ### Autoformatting failed with error -5005